Soko G-4 Super Galeb: Operational history

 During the early 1990s, Yugoslavia embarked upon an upgrade programme for its G-4 fleet.
 Reportedly, this programme primarily revolved around the integration of new air-to-air and air-to-ground missiles, as well as an improved aiming capability, adjustments to raise engine reliability, and enhanced electronics.

-The G-4 Super Galeb performed numerous combat missions during the Yugoslav Wars.
-In total, three G-4s were reportedly shot down, all pilots of which ejecting safely.
-As a result of the Yugoslav Wars, the nation of Yugoslavia broke up into multiple smaller nations; several of which possessed aircraft from the former republic's inventory.
+In 1990, Yugoslavia agreed to sell 12 Super Galebs to the military junta of Myanmar for counter-insurgency operations in its civil war, despite international sanctions.

+The bombing of the Banski Dvori occurred on 7 October 1991, as a part of a Yugoslav Air Force attack on the seat of the President of Croatia Franjo Tuđman where he met with Stjepan Mesić, then President of the Presidency of Yugoslavia and Ante Marković, then Prime Minister of Yugoslavia.
+Two G-4 Super Galebs struck Banski Dvori with Mark 82 bombs set off by proximity fuzes 5 metres (16 feet) above the target, scoring two direct hits.

+The Air Force of Yugoslavia Super Galebs were deployed as ground-attack aircraft during the Bosnian War against muslim Bosnians before the United Nations imposed a no-fly zone in the country.
+On 28 February 1994, three G-4s were shot down by NATO after violating the UN decision.
+On 19 September 1995, two Bosnian Serb G-4 Super Galeb were shot down by Croatian 2nd Guards Brigade with 9K38 Igla in Bosanski Novi.

-During the NATO bombing of Yugoslavia, seven G-4s of the Leteće zvezde aerobatics team were destroyed at Golubovci Air Base, heavily contributing to the team disbanding during 1999.
+During the NATO bombing of Yugoslavia, 23 G-4s were destroyed on the ground with another twenty three damaged; several were later scrapped in the aftermath of the Kosovo War.
+Seven G-4s of the Leteće zvezde aerobatics team were destroyed at Golubovci Air Base, heavily contributing to the team disbanding during 1999.
 Since then, a group of Serbian aviation enthusiasts have assembled a new display team, but have equipped it with older Soko G-2 Galebs that had been previously withdrawn during the 1980s.

 Since 2008, the Serbian Air Force, the largest operator of the type, has proposed a comprehensive upgrade of their remaining G-4Ms.
 Intended to be re-designated G4-MD, the envisioned upgrade programme, which largely revolves around new avionics for improved navigation, greater ease of control, and integrate new combat systems, is reportedly set to extend the type's service life through to the 2030s.
 Serbia has been able to acquire additional G-4s from other former Yugoslavian republics, often by bartering, to expand its operational fleet.